What we're doing, when it will happen, potential impact and how we're funding the works.

 In 2022 they were deemed to be beyond repair and at end of life.

 The fountains are the main feature of Centre Promenade.
-As they no longer work and take up valuable space, we need to redesign the area.
+As they no longer worked and took up valuable space, we needed to redesign the area.

 Some of the funding for these works is coming from savings made from not operating the fountains.

-Platforms over 3 sets of steps that run alongside Broad Quay in between the tree planters will be built so they can be used for extra concessions, such as food stalls.
+Platforms over 3 sets of steps that run alongside Broad Quay in between the tree planters have been built.
+These will be used for extra concessions, such as food stalls.

-Creating a flat surface across this whole area will mean there's more space for events, the harbour market, and people walking, wheeling and cycling through the thriving central area.
+Creating a flat surface across this whole area means there's more space for events, the harbour market, and people walking, wheeling and cycling through the thriving central area.

 The project does not include any changes to the Cascade Steps.